Edward Olivares Player Props: Royals vs. Rangers

 Edward Olivares At The Plate

-- Olivares is hitting .231 with a double, a triple, a home run and three walks.
+- Olivares has a double, a triple, a home run and three walks while hitting .256.

-- Olivares has picked up a hit in 50.0% of his 12 games this season, with multiple hits in 25.0% of those games.
+- In 53.8% of his games this season (seven of 13), Olivares has picked up at least one hit, and in four of those games (30.8%) he recorded multiple hits.

-- He has hit a home run in one of 12 games, and in 2.4% of his plate appearances.

-- He has scored in four of 12 games so far this year.
+- He has scored a run in four of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.